 HiiL launched a new tool to make workplaces in Tunisia fairer and more just.
-The Employment Justice Guideline is a game-changer for dealing with employment justice problems in Tunisia.
+The Employment Justice Guideline provides actionable ways to deal with employment justice problems in Tunisia.

 Let’s start with the problem it’s addressing.
 Tunisia’s legal system hasn’t been working as well as it should.
 The numbers are troubling: 4 out of 10 Tunisians have faced serious legal issues.
 Of those, 78% couldn’t find a good solution.
 This lack of justice erodes social cohesion and slows down economic development.